 The monitoring of lipid profile is very important to give an estimation of the future cardiovascular diseases among smokers.

 The liver function may be affected through inflammatory pathways and may aggravate the pathogenic effects of alcohol on the liver.
 Researchers suggest that cigarette smoking does not directly affect the liver, but may enhance the effects of alcohol on liver cell injury in heavy drinkers.

 Treadmill Test (TMT)

-Chain smokers have the chances of positivity of stress test as compared to non-smokers.
-The duration of smoking and number of/cigarettes/bidis smoked per day is directly proportional to the incidence of a positive stress test.
+Chain smokers have the chance of positivity of stress test as compared to non-smokers.
+The duration of smoking and the number of/cigarettes/bidis smoked per day is directly proportional to the incidence of a positive stress test.

 Smoking can cause severe damage to the heart.
 Research says that carbon monoxide in tobacco smoke binds with the hemoglobin in the red blood cells and prevents oxygen from getting to the heart.
 That can cause the heart to malfunction.
 Smoking also causes the narrowing, hardening or “clogging” of the heart’s blood vessels, slowing or blocking blood flow.

 A new study suggests that ensuring sufficient blood levels of Vitamin D may reduce the risk of reduced lung function in smokers.

 Smoking can decrease the Calcium and Vitamin D in the body and it is also used up in replacing the Calcium.
 Smoking injures the body, and vitamin D is used up in repairing the body.

 The calcium screen test is very important for all smokers.
 Evidence shows that smoking has a very negative effect on the overall bone health of a person.
 It also leads to faster bone loss (especially postmenopausal women, who are already at risk for osteoporosis).
 Smoking has also been shown to have a negative impact on bone healing after fracture.